About

 It's also possible to enter kiosk mode using a permalink.
 First generate a [Permalink](#sharing-a-permalink-bookmarking), then to the end of it add `&kiosk=true`.
 Opening this link will load all of the selected displays included in the Permalink, enter kiosk mode immediately upon loading and start playing the forecast.

-### Default query string paramaters (environment variables)
+### Default query string parameters (environment variables)

-When serving this via the built-in Express server, it's possible to define environment variables that direct the user to a default set of paramaters (like the [Permalink](#sharing-a-permalink-bookmarking) above).
+When serving this via the built-in Express server, it's possible to define environment variables that direct the user to a default set of parameters (like the [Permalink](#sharing-a-permalink-bookmarking) above).
 If a user requests the root page at `http://localhost:8080/` the query string provided by environment variables will be appended to the url thus providing a default configuration.

 Environment variables can be added to the command line as usual, or via a .env file which is parsed with [dotenv](https://github.com/motdotla/dotenv).
 Both methods have the same effect.